a0987098987/AspNetCore.Docs.zh-tw/aspnetcore/mvc/overview.md

     {
       // work with the model
     }
-    // If we got this far, something failed, redisplay form return View(model);
+    // At this point, something failed, redisplay form return View(model);
 }
 ```